-- The Service comprises of two (full time) Smoking in Pregnancy Midwives, two (4 days a week) Stop Smoking in Pregnancy Advisors, and one (1 day a week) Administration support, based at the Antenatal Clinic, Greenoaks. - The Service developed a revolutionary pathway to engage and motivate women and their partners, which has had a huge effect in reducing the percentage of mums smoking during pregnancy. - This pathway has been embraced by both Newcastle University & Teesside University and called 'The Risk Perception Tool'.
-The Universities developed a package incorporating a tool called babyClear©.
-It is now used widely across the UK. - A key requirement of the Risk Perception Tool is for all pregnant women to have routine Carbon Monoxide monitoring tests at every visit and for an 'Opt Out' system for referrals into the Stop Smoking Service. - A smoking in pregnancy midwife will see all pregnant smokers attending Greenoaks to support them to stop smoking, using their expertise and a personalised approach, supported by visual aids and dispelling any potential myths. - Women are supported to stop smoking by initially seven weeks of weekly face to face support, then monthly visits throughout pregnancy and at least once post-natal.
+The service comprises of two (full-time) Smoking in Pregnancy midwives, two (part-time) Stop Smoking in Pregnancy advisors, and one (part-time) administration support, based at Greenoaks.

+The service developed a revolutionary pathway to engage and motivate women and their partners, which has had a huge effect in reducing the percentage of mums smoking during pregnancy.

+This pathway has been embraced by both Newcastle University and Teesside University, calling it 'The Risk Perception Tool'.
+The universities developed a package incorporating a tool called babyClear© which is now used widely across the UK.

+A key requirement of the Risk Perception Tool is for all pregnant women to have routine Carbon Monoxide monitoring tests at every visit and for an 'opt-out' system for referrals into the Stop Smoking Service.

+A Smoking in Pregnancy midwife will see all pregnant smokers attending Greenoaks to support them to stop smoking, using their expertise and a personalised approach, supported by visual aids and dispelling any potential myths.

+Women are supported to stop smoking by initially seven weeks of face-to-face support, then monthly visits throughout pregnancy and at least once post-natal.
 This results in the team forming close relationships with mothers and their families, providing a unique insight into their lifestyle choices.
-It also offers the opportunity for appropriate sign posting to the Multidisciplinary team or the 0-19 Integrated Public Health Nursing Service (IPHNS) for either pregnancy related or health issues such as mental health and social care.
+It also offers the opportunity for appropriate signposting to the multidisciplinary team or the 0-19 IPHNS for either pregnancy related or health issues such as mental health and social care.

+Fig 6: Smoking Prevalence in adults (18+) - Current Smokers (APS) for Rotherham

 "The issue is that many mums feel guilty about their smoking habits and don't want to admit to smoking.
 It's our job to let them know the full extent of the risks they are taking and benefits of stopping smoking so that they can make an informed decision.
-In many cases women know that smoking is not healthy but are not always aware of the risks and the impact of it".
-Wendy Griffith, Smoking in Pregnancy Lead Midwife.
+In many cases women know that smoking is not healthy but are not always aware of the risks and the impact of it''.

+Wendy Griffith, Smoking in Pregnancy lead midwife.

-The Service makes use of some innovative Risk Perception methods (see Fig 7), which includes working with parental partners who smoke, and promoting smoke-free homes.
+The Smoking in Pregnancy service makes use of some innovative risk perception methods (see Fig 7), which includes working with parental partners who smoke and promoting smoke-free homes.
 The number of women who smoke in pregnancy in Rotherham is high when compared regionally and nationally.
-However, the Service has had some recent success in reducing the proportion of women smoking in pregnancy and has managed to meet its target of fewer than 18%.
+However, the service has had some recent success in reducing the proportion of women smoking in pregnancy and has managed to meet its target of fewer than 18%.

 Unfortunately, this still means that a minimum of around 500 babies are born each year in Rotherham to mothers who smoked during pregnancy.
-Furthermore, a systematic review from 2016 suggests that as many as 43% of women who did manage to quit in pregnancy have restarted smoking by six months after giving birth, giving rise to further risks to the health of both mother and child at such a critical phase32.
+Furthermore, a systematic review from 2016 suggests that as many as 43 % of women who did manage to quit in pregnancy have restarted smoking by six months after giving birth, giving rise to further risks to the health of both mother and child at such a critical phase32.